StefanBonney/text-generation-datasets-platform/README.md

 10. View other users' datasets (you can view but not edit)

 Or create your own account via `/register`.

+Test the application, submission 3:
+1. **Tags/Classifications:**
+   - Login as `user1` and view a dataset you own
+   - Add tags using the dropdown (e.g., "Package Names", "Function Names")
+   - Remove tags using the × button
+   - Create a new dataset and select tags via checkboxes
+   - View another user's dataset - verify you can see tags but not modify them
+   - Logout and verify tags are visible but no modification controls appear

+2. **Comments:**
+   - Post a comment on any dataset (yours or others')
+   - Verify comment appears with your username and timestamp
+   - Delete your own comment
+   - On your own dataset, delete a comment from another user (moderation)
+   - On someone else's dataset, verify you cannot delete their comments
+   - Logout and verify comments are visible but posting is disabled

+3. **User Statistics:**
+   - Click "Profile" in navbar to view your user page
+   - Verify statistics display: datasets created, lines contributed, average lines per dataset
+   - Add lines to a dataset, refresh profile - verify "Last modified dataset" updates
+   - Post comments, refresh profile - verify statistics update

 ###  Setup Instructions